catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 ===============================

 As this tutorial covers the steps on how to set up a TLS terminated load balancer, you will need to have the following resources already available so that we can use them as inputs later on in this guide.
 You will need:

 - A webserver on the cloud that is currently running your desired application.
-- The valid certificates and keys that relate to your webserver application/website.
+- The valid certificates and keys that relate to your webserver application/ website.
 - The UUID of the subnet that you want your load balancer to be hosted on.

 You can acquire the UUID of your subnet by running the following command and